peakhunt/canvas-gauges/README.md

 Main purpose here is to fix minor bugs and major stabilitity issues.

 Current Status
-- tested only with radial gauge with rotating plate, aka, compass
+- tested with radial gauge with rotating plate, aka, compass. survived 3 day regression test with 100ms update interval
-- survived 3 day regression test with 100ms update interval
+- tested with linear gauge. survived more than 12 hour regression test with 100ms update interval
 - the test was performed using electron but I'm pretty sure it's same as google chrome
 - for the rest, I'll be testing when I have enough time to do that
+- for animation cancel logic while animation is in progress, I'll dig dipper when I get a chance.
+So please don't assume it's correct.

 The list of changes made to the original source is as follows
 - save/restore hell workaround.
 I really don't wanna change all the save/restore hell in the original.
 So a simple trick was added.